 |Top Back Left||Top Front Center||Top Back Right|

 |Left Surround Rear||VOG||Right Surround Rear|

 |Top Front Left||Back Center||Top Front Left|

-The process of matching the correct channel to the correct speaker is absolutely vital to the successful rendering of the spatial composition from a SPAT Virtual Room into a physical space.
-Further critical points to a successful project are the choice of panning type in a Virtual Room and consideration of the sweet spot for listener positioning.
-As it is such an important and often misunderstood idea, let’s take a look at that topic before going further.
+The process of matching the correct channel to the correct speaker is absolutely vital to the successful rendering of the spatial composition from a SPAT Revolution Virtual Room into a physical space.
+Further critical points to a successful project are the choice of panning type in a Virtual Room and consideration of the Sweet Spot for listener positioning.
+As it is such an important and often misunderstood idea, let us take a look at that topic before going further.